contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 # Screaming Architecture

 So what does the architecture of your application scream?
-When you look at the top-level directory structure, and the source files in the highest-level package, do they scream “Health Care System,” or “Accounting System,” or “Inventory Management System”?
-Or do they scream “Rails,” or “Spring/Hibernate,” or “ASP”?
+When you look at the top-level directory structure, and the source files in the highest-level package, do they scream “Health Care System," or “Accounting System," or “Inventory Management System"?
+Or do they scream “Rails," or “Spring/Hibernate," or “ASP"?

 ## The Theme of an architecture